Tuesday, May 8, 1984

 Burnin’ (1973)

 This would be Marley, Tosh, and Wailer’s last album together.
 The album featured two of Marley’s best-known works – Get Up Stand Up and I Shot the Sheriff.
 Marley wrote both with Esther Anderson, his companion through 1973, RS-161 She said she “was teaching Bob how to be a rebel, based on what I learned from living with Marlon Brando for seven years.”
-SF-160 The song became Amnesty International’s theme song.
+ROS-160 The song became Amnesty International’s theme song.
 VU

 In 1974, Eric Clapton’s chart-topping version of “I Shot the Sheriff” would give Marley & the Wailers their greatest exposure.
 Anderson said the line “every time I plant a seed he said kill it before it grow” came out of Marley wondering why she hadn’t got pregnant and her explaining that she was on the pill.
-SF-161-2 Lee Jaffe, who was living with the Wailers in Kingston at the time, says the song came about as a joke with Marley saying “I shot the sheriff” and Jaffe responding, “but you didn’t get the deputy.”
-SF-162 He said “it came out of western movies, which Jamiaicans really love.
+ROS-161-2 Lee Jaffe, who was living with the Wailers in Kingston at the time, says the song came about as a joke with Marley saying “I shot the sheriff” and Jaffe responding, “but you didn’t get the deputy.”
+ROS-162 He said “it came out of western movies, which Jamiaicans really love.
 The Good, the Bad and the Ugly was always plaing somewhere in Kingston.”
-SF-162
+ROS-162

 Natty Dread (1974)